What Are The 6 Main Stress?

 Emotional Effects

-Stress can trigger a range of emotional responses, including feelings of frustration, overwhelm, irritability, and sadness.
+Stress can trigger various emotional responses, including frustration, overwhelm, irritability, and sadness.
 It can also lead to emotional instability, mood swings, and a decreased ability to cope with everyday challenges.

 Behavioral Effects